 Nico de Boinville (2019) is the only other person to have won top jockey since 2008.

-Cheltenham Festival Dress code
+What is the Cheltenham Festival Dress code?

-There is no official dress code for Cheltenham Festival, though many attendees like to get dressed up.
-Tweed jackets and flat caps are popular among men, while lots of women choose to wear dresses and hats.
 Fancy dress is not against the rules, though if it is deemed offensive you will not be let in.

 Given the time of year and terrain, the most important thing is to make sure you are warm and wearing comfy shoes.